akioweh/EducationPerfected/README.md

 ## 🛠 Getting Started

-**Download the latest `.zip` for your platform from the [Releases page](https://github.com/AndreNijman/EducationPerfectedAgain/releases).**
+**Download the latest `.zip` from the Releases Page.**
-1. MAKE SURE LATEST VERSION OF node.js IS INSTALLED ⚠️⚠️⚠️
+1. Ensure node.js is installed ⚠️⚠️⚠️
 2. Extract the ZIP
-3. Open the folder
-4. **Run `install.cmd` once** to install Puppeteer (requires internet)
+4. **Run `install.cmd` on first launch** to install Puppeteer, a dependency.
-5. Run `EducationPerfectedBot.exe`
+5. Run `SimplyPerfected.cmd` to start.

-6. Enter your login and click **Start**
+## 🗒️ Usage
+1. Open a translation task
+2. **Select a mode first (e.g. Reading, Dictation etc.)**
+3. Press the refresh button or Alt+R to add the words and audio to the database

-Chrome will open automatically and start the bot.
+4. Press start on the mode and start the bot

----

-## ⚠️ Windows Defender / Antivirus

-Since this app is unsigned, Windows SmartScreen or your antivirus **might block it**.

-If that happens:
-- Click **More info** → **Run anyway**
-- Allow it in your antivirus or security software

----
+5. Refresh the bot when you change modes or when you change lists

 ## 🧭 Control Panel Guide